maluta/maluta.github.com/_posts/2016-11-29-danahboyds.md

 > I believe that algorithmic transparency creates false hope.
 Not only is it technically untenable, but it obfuscates the real politics that are at stake.

-Tottay agree.
+Tottaly agree.

-ps.: you can check the [video statement]
+ps.: you can check the [video statement](https://www.youtube.com/watch?v=VD6SfFw2PGg)